Managing Finances and Covering the Mortgage During Cancer Treatment

 TANF provides cash grants for low-income people to help with housing and other expenses.

-This comprehensive program connects people to resources for housing as well as other expenses.
+This program connects people to housing and other financial resources.

 Help With Household Expenses

-This is a nonprofit organization that offers discounted energy services to low-income households.
+Citizens Energy is a nonprofit that offers discounted energy services to low-income households.

 The FCC administers the Lifeline program to help low-income households lower monthly phone and internet bills.

-This organization provides self-sufficiency grants, which are designed to help people facing emergency financial needs pay for those emergencies or monthly expenses.
-These grants are for people who live just above the poverty line and do not qualify for low-income support.
+ModestNeeds provides self-sufficiency grants that help people cover emergency and monthly expenses.
+These grants are for people who live just above the poverty line and don't qualify for low-income support.

-TANF provides help to low-income people pay for food, clothing, utilities, transportation, household expenses and housing.
+TANF helps low-income people pay for food, clothing, utilities, transportation and housing.

-HHS’s Office of Community Services offers a Low Income Home Energy Assistance Program and other social service support systems.
+HHS’s Office of Community Services offers the Low Income Home Energy Assistance Program and other support services.

 Help With Medical Bills